General Rules and Guidelines

 5. One Act Plays must be asterisked if needed in the registration system.

-6. One act plays must be directed by the Troupe Director as listed on official Troupe documents, a full time school employee or a currently enrolled student under the Director's supervision.
+6. One act plays must be directed by the Troupe Director as listed on official Troupe documents, a full time school employee who is an EDTA Member, or a currently enrolled student under the Director's supervision.

 7. Five programs for each presented play should be provided by the Troupe.
 These programs will be collected at the Stage Manager/Directors’ meeting.
 Additional programs may be made available to the audience at the Troupe’s discretion.